bhavaniravi/emoji-suggester-mlops-zoomcamp-2025/README.md

 ## Problem Description

 Ever seen those emoji's popping up right after you type something.
 Eg., 'Cool' and you keyboard would go 😎.
 I've always found that to be fascinating.
-Hence this project.
+The goal of this project is to develop a machine learning model that can automatically predict and suggest the most contextually relevant emoji(s) based on the text input provided by a user.
+Such a model would enhance user experience by streamlining communication, reducing typing effort, and ensuring emotional tone is accurately conveyed in digital conversations.
 An emoji predictor based off [hugging face emoji predictor dataset](https://www.kaggle.com/datasets/hariharasudhanas/twitter-emoji-prediction).

+## Tools and Models

 - Model - The distillBERT model is fine-tuned with the training data to do the prediction
 - Experiment Tracking - MLFlow